Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the holography of billiard maps for non-trapping metrics

 Viewing the fundamental $1$-form $\b_g$ as a smooth section of the cotangent bundle $T^\ast(SM) \to SM$, we denote by $\b_g^{\d^+}$ the restriction of $\b_g$ to $\d_1^+(SM) \subset SM$.

-The next theorem claims that, for non-trapping metrics, the scattering map $C_{v^g}$ allows to reconstruct the canonical \emph{contact structure} on $SM$, provided we know it in the vicinity of $\d(SM)$.
+The next theorem claims that, for non-trapping metrics, the scattering map $C_{v^g}$ allows to reconstruct the canonical {\sf contact structure} on $SM$, provided we know it along the boundary $\d(SM)$.

 \begin{theorem} Let $g$ be a boundary generic and non-trapping metric on a compact connected manifold $M$ with boundary.
-Assume that any geodesic curve in $M$ is either transversal to $\d M$ at \emph{some} point or is simply tangent to $\d M$.
-We choose a well-balanced Lyapunov function $F: SM \to \R$.
+Assume that any geodesic curve in $M$ is either transversal to $\d M$ at \emph{some} point or is simply tangent to $\d M$ at \emph{some} point \footnote{This assumption is valid if each connected component of $\d M$ is strictly concave or convex in $g$.}.